Convert British Pound to South African Rand: GBP/ZAR - ZAR/GBP

 South AfricaSouth Africa is a country located in the extreme south of the African continent, is bordered by Namibia, Botswana, Zimbabwe, Mozambique, Swaziland, Lesotho, the Atlantic Ocean and the Indian Ocean.
 South Africa is a parliamentary republic with three capitals: Cape Town (370 000 inhab.) the legislative capital, Pretoria (2.3 million inhab.) the administrative capital and Bloemfontein (3.5 million inhab.) the judicial capital.
 The country has a population of 50.1 million people, official languages English and Afrikaans, time zone UTC +2 and internet TLD .za.

 Currency ConverterEnter the amount to be converted in one of the two boxes to the left to get into the right the value in the other currency.
-For example, to know how much is 1 South African Rand in British Pound, insert 1 in the bottom box to the left and you will get the value in British Pound in the bottom box to the right.
+For example, to know how much is 1 Pound in South African Rand, insert 1 in the top box to the left and you will get the value in British Pound in the top box to the right.

 The financial term used for the British pound is Pound Sterling (ster. or stg.) while in everyday language the word commonly used is Pound or Quid (slang).